-The Marine Mammal Protection Act (MMPA)51 bars the taking of marine mammals, with exceptions.
-One exception is for "incidental takings" by specified activities.52 It provides that persons "engage[d] in a specified activity (other than commercial fishing) within a specified geographical region" may request the Secretary of the Interior or Commerce to authorize, for up to five years, the incidental, but not intentional, taking of small numbers of marine mammals.
-The Secretary must grant the authorization if he/she makes certain findings - including that the effect of the incidental take will be "negligible" - and promulgates rules setting out permissible methods of taking by the specified activity.
+The Marine Mammal Protection Act (MMPA)61 bars the taking of marine mammals, with exceptions.
+One exception is for "incidental takings" by specified activities.62 It provides that persons "engage[d] in a specified activity (other than commercial fishing) within a specified geographical region" may request the Secretary of the Interior or Commerce to authorize, for up to five years, the incidental, but not intentional, taking of small numbers of marine mammals.
+The Secretary must grant the authorization if he/she makes certain findings-including that the effect of the incidental take will be "negligible"-and promulgates rules setting out permissible methods of taking by the specified activity.

 In Center for Biological Diversity v.
-Kempthorne, No. 07-CV-00141 (D. Alaska), transferred from No. 07-CV-00894 (N.D.
-Cal. filed February 13, 2007), environmental groups challenge one such "incidental taking" rule promulgated by the Fish and Wildlife Service (FWS), Department of the Interior.
-The rule authorizes the incidental take of polar bears and Pacific walrus for five years resulting from oil and gas activities in the Beaufort Sea and adjacent coastal areas of the Alaska north slope.53 Plaintiffs argue that the rule violates the MMPA and thus is arbitrary and capricious by permitting more than a "negligible" impact on the species, based on the
+Kempthorne, No. 3:07-CV-0141 (D. Alaska April 22, 2008), transferred from No. 07-CV-00894 (N.D.
+Cal. filed February 13, 2007), environmental groups challenge one such "incidental taking" rule -- authorizing the incidental take of polar bears and Pacific walrus for five years (2006-2011) resulting from oil and gas activities in the Beaufort Sea and adjacent coastal areas of the Alaska north slope.63 Plaintiffs argue that the rule violates the MMPA by permitting more than a "negligible" impact on the species, based on the combined impact of oil-and-gas activities and the weakened condition of polar bears due to climate change.64 The district court dismissed the suit, holding that the determination by the Fish and Wildlife Service (FWS) of negligible impact was reasonably based on the administrative record.
+An appeal has been filed.
+(This lawsuit also contains a National Environmental Policy Act claim, discussed in Section IV.)